vidjil/vidjil/doc/user.md

 is reported to have 10.54%, this 10.54% ratio relates to the number of analyzed reads, including the hidden clones.

+## Export the full list of clones

+The full list of clones can be retrieven by launching the command-line vidjil-algo.

+On the public server, we also provide `Export all clones (AIRR)` configuration to export a `.tsv` file that can be further processed or opened in any spreadsheet editor.
+XXX TODO XXX

 ## Going back to the analyzed reads

 The web application displays one consensus sequence per clone (see [Representative](#what-is-the-sequence-displayed-for-each-clone) above).